jamesrwilliams/jamesrwilliams/README.md

 ### Hi there 👋

+I'm a full-stack web developer based in Toronto, currently working with the wonderful team at [Points](https://points.com), who enjoys building delightfully fast, easy to use, and engaging digital projects.

 <!--
 **jamesrwilliams/jamesrwilliams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.